 )

-PDE-MGMT-RCVEXEC.request
+PDE-PROFILE-RCVEXEC.request

-This primitive loads the configuration information stored in ProfileId into the 802.15.4 MAC & PHY and other modules.
-After the configuration information has been loaded into the 802.15.4 MAC & PHY and other modules, the primitive enables the operation using the configuration information The semantics of this primitive are as follows:
+This primitive causes the configuration information stored in ProfileId to be loaded into the 802.15.4 MAC & PHY and other modules such as the PTM.
+After the configuration information has been loaded into the 802.15.4 MAC & PHY and other modules, the primitive enables the operation using the configuration information.
+Figure 3-2 shows a message sequence diagram illustrating a use of the PDE-PROFILE-RCVEXEC.request.
+The semantics of this primitive are as follows:

 (